 Because every miner is now required to be a full node, mining pools become much less useful.
 In the Bitcoin world, mining pools serve two key purposes.
-First, pools even out the mining reward; instead of every block providing a miner with a 0.0001% chance of mining a $16,000 block, a miner can mine into the pool and the pool gives the miner a 1% chance of receiving a payout of $1.60.
+First, pools even out the mining reward; instead of every block providing a miner with a 0.0001% chance of mining a 1.60.
 Second, however, pools also provide centralized block validation.
 Instead of having to run a full Bitcoin client themselves, a miner can simply grab block header data from the pool and mine using that data without actually verifying the block for themselves.
 With this algorithm, the second argument is moot, and the first concern can be adequately met by peer-to-peer pools that do not give control of a significant portion of network hashpower to a centralized service.

 It's ASIC-resistant almost by definition.
 Because the EVM language is Turing-complete, any kind of computation that can be done in a normal programming language can be encoded into EVM code.
 Therefore, an ASIC that can run all of EVM is by necessity an ASIC for generalized computation – in other words, a CPU.
 This also has a Primecoin-like social benefit: effort spent toward building EVM ASICs also havs the side benefit of building hardware to make the network faster.

 The algorithm is relatively computationally quick to verify, although there is no “nice” verification formula that can be run inside EVM code.